FREQUENTLY ASKED QUESTIONS

-All finisher's will receive a Finisher's Tech Shirt and a Finisher's Ulu Knife.
-There are no awards beyond Mining Pan awards given to the top three male/female finisher's of the entire race.
+All finisher's will receive a orange or white finisher's tech shirt.
+Finisher's ulu knives and jackets are available for pre sale during registration and through our online store and can also be ordered after the event and delivered.
+There are no age awards.
+The only awards given are to the top three male/female finisher's of the entire race and the overall male/female masters winners.
 The overall male/female winner's will receive a prize check that will be donated to a charity of their choice.

 When will I get my finisher's items?

-All finisher's items will be awarded on Sunday Morning (the day after) at our Finisher's and Support Crew Brunch.
+All finisher's items will be awarded on Saturday Morning (the day after) at our finisher's brunch.
 Anyone that cannot stay for this may pay shipping at a later time to have the items mailed to them.
 Only the actual finisher may request the items.
 We will not give out any items early (prior to the brunch).
 You have to either get them at the brunch or have them mailed later.

 What happens if the water is abnormally cold?